-- Assume a playout is simulated from the position L with the sequence of v, y, u, w, \cdots . - The statistics of nodes along this path are updated. - The statistics of node L' that is a child of L, and node L'' are also updated. - In this example, 3 playouts are recorded though only one is performed.
+- Assume a playout is simulated from the root with the sequence of plys starting from the position L being v, y, u, w, ····. - The statistics of nodes along this path are updated. - The statistics of node L', a child position of L, and node L'', a descendent position of L, are also updated. - ▷ In L', exchange u and v in the playout. - In L", exchange w and y in the playout. - In this example, 3 playouts are recorded for the position L though only one is performed.